skoczen/will/docs/upgrading_to_2.md

 At the moment, Redis is the only working pubsub backend, and is required to run Will.
 So, if you're not already running it, you'll need it for 2.x.

 If this is impossible for your setup, ZeroMQ support is in the works, and we're looking to add a pure-python backend as well in 2.1 or 2.2.
+Creating a new pubsub backend just requires subclassing `BasePubSub` and implementing four methods - so if someone has a little time to bring those along, a pull request is welcome!

 ## 4. Set your encryption secret key.

 Will now encrypts all messages on the pubsub wire and in storage by default.
-Without a `SECRET_KEY` set, he'll auto-generate one based on the machine MAC address, but this isn't a perfect solution, and will mean that he can't access his storage if there are hardware changes (or he's running in a virtualized environment.)
+Without a `SECRET_KEY` set, he'll auto-generate one based on the machine MAC address, but this isn't a perfect solution, and will mean that he can't access his storage if there are hardware changes (or he's running in a virtualized environment that has shifting MACs.)

 Please set `SECRET_KEY` as soon as possible.